Doooddle/FED-Assignment-2/README.md

 ### Lottie Implementation (Explained in-depth above)
  1. Lottie animates when hovered.
 (Used in about us section)
+ 2. Lottie animation used as loading screen before page loads fully.
+(Used in Hangman Game, Typing Game and Dictionary)

 ## Technologies Used ##